destenson/Janix-ai--mcp-validator/ref_http_server/README.md

-# Minimal HTTP MCP Server (v2)
+# Reference HTTP MCP Server (v2)

-This directory contains a minimal implementation of the MCP (Model Conversation Protocol) server that uses HTTP as its transport layer.
+This directory contains a reference implementation of the MCP (Model Conversation Protocol) server that uses HTTP as its transport layer.
 This implementation supports both the 2024-11-05 and 2025-03-26 protocol versions.

 ## Features